2pisoftware/cmfive-boilerplate/test/playwright/README.md

 - cwd should be `cmfive-boilerplate/test/playwright/`
 - `npm run build`
-- `npx playwright test --project=chromium`
+- `npm run test`
+- you MUST run `npm run build` for your latest changes to test/test utils files to be made available for import (see "Setting up a new Playwright test for a module"), as well as for those changes to be present when running `npm run test`

-# Setup a Playwright test for a module
+# Setting up a new Playwright test for a module

-- cd into the module
+- cd into the top level of the module (for example, cwd could be `cmfive-core/system/modules/help`)
 - `bash /workspaces/codespace_dev_box/cmfive-boilerplate/test/playwright/createPlaywrightTest.sh`
 - *.test.ts files contain tests
 - *.utils.ts files contain utility functions for a given module
     - util files are imported like so: `import { Xyz } from '@utils/xyz'`, without `.utils.ts` file extension
-    - must run `npm run build` from `cmfive-boilerplate/test/playwright/` before changes to `xyz.utils.ts` are propagated to files importing `@utils/xyz`
+    - you MUST run `npm run build` from `cmfive-boilerplate/test/playwright/` before changes to `xyz.utils.ts` are propagated to files importing `@utils/xyz`